 Suppose we have a set of n-dimensional features X=X1, X2, X3...XN and want to map it to a lower-dimensional space which is m-dimensional.
-The objective of using PCA is to get the features Z=Z1, Z2, Z3...ZM where M<N and each of these features is some function of the original feature set f (X1, X2, X3...XN).
-So, it is the projection of a higher-dimensional feature space to a lower-dimensional feature space so that the smaller dimensional feature set can help in better classification.
-Therefore, we need to find a projection matrix W where W^T is a projection from N-dimensional space to M-dimensional space.
+The objective of using PCA is to get the features Z=Z1, Z2, Z3....ZM where M<N and each of these features is some function of the original feature set Z=Z1, Z=Z1, where W^T is a projection from N-dimensional space to M-dimensional space.